textpattern/textpattern.github.io/administration/visitor-logs-panel.md

 * **Status:** HTTP status code.
 200 is successful.

 To see the **IP**, **Method** and **Status** columns, you must check the 'More detail' box.

+## Pages and visitor logs listed per page

+At the very bottom of the list you will find a pagination and links for next and previous pages if there are more pages.
+You can also change the number of visitor logs listed per page by selecting another value from the number range.